 DG: Got it.
-Look, that that man, as goofy as that all was, that makes sense.
+Look, as goofy as that all was, that makes sense.
 And I as a patient, care about how much my insurer ends up paying for my surgery, because as we’ve sort of discussed, the more my insurer pays, the more premiums will climb.
 Eating away at that CBO projection you were talking about.

 DG: Do we know anything about how the actual arbitration process itself has worked out in these states?

 SN: We do.
 And this is actually the piece that was most interesting to me, because it’s a little wonky, it’s a little in the weeds, which, you know, I like.
 And importantly, this was the part that I knew the least about going in.
 So I called up a researcher who’s done a ton of work on surprise billing and some on arbitration in particular.

 Benjamin Chartock: So my name is Benjamin Chartock.
 I am an associate fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.
 And I’m also in my fourth year of the PhD program in health economics at the Wharton School.

 SN: So Ben says that the big take home is that the information that you give arbitrators to help them make decisions really influences how much the doctors get paid.
 Arbitrators in this process are allowed to consider a lot of things in how they make their decisions, how complex the services, how highly trained the doctor is, where and when it happened.
 But there are really only a few hard numbers that the arbitrator has to basically decide if they’re going to take the doctor’s proposed bill or what the insurer is saying they’d like to pay.

 DG: And so I’m sensing this is where your third big number comes in.